Home Genealogy Scotland England Photos Pets Good Stuff

 The first chapter of their book on human genetics recounts the history of the Kerr family from a genetic point of view.
 Ferniehirst Castle as well as other Kerr homes were designed for left-handed folk.
 The stairways of most castles spiral clockwise, Ferniehurst's spiral counter-clockwise, giving the advantage to left-handed swordsmen if they were forced to fight as they retreated upstairs.

-The Scottish poet, Walter Laidlaw, wrote of the Kerrs in "The Reprisal:"
+The Scottish poet, Walter Laidlaw, wrote of the Kerrs in "The Reprisal":

 So well the Kerrs their left-hands ply,